Trump Sues in 3 States, Laying Ground for Contesting Outcome

 The lawsuits the Trump campaign filed in Michigan and Pennsylvania on Wednesday called for a temporary halt in the counting until it is given “meaningful” access in numerous locations and allowed to review ballots that already have been opened and processed.

 The AP's Michigan call for Biden came after the suit was filed.
 The president is ahead in Pennsylvania, but his margin is shrinking as more mailed ballots are counted.
-The state had 3.1 million mail ballots, and a court order allows them to be counted until Friday if they were postmarked by Nov.
+The state had 3.1 million mail-in ballots that take time to count and an order allows them to be received and counted up until Friday if they are postmarked by Nov.
 3.

-On Thursday, a state appellate court ordered a Philadelphia judge to ensure that party and candidate observers can get up close to election workers processing mail-in ballots in the city.
-The decision came after the Trump campaign complained Tuesday that its observer could not get close enough to election workers to see the writing on the mail-in ballot envelopes, to ensure that the envelope contains a signature and an eligible voter’s name and address.
-Ballots without that kind of information could be challenged or disqualified.

 Pennsylvania Attorney General Josh Shapiro, a Democrat, said in a CNN interview the Trump campaign's lawsuit was “more a political document than a legal document.”